Themanwhosoldtheworldd/Control-Systems-Lab/README.md

 ##
 The Third Lab was about Dynamic State Feedback so we can eliminate disturbances.
 ##
-The fourth lab was about implementing an Observer.
+The Fourth lab was about implementing an Observer.